Meet the team

 Apostolos Tzinas

-smart contract development, algorithms, software engineering
+smart contract development, algorithms, software engineering, consensus

 Dr. Dionysis Zindros